-Your pup's body produces white blood cells to help combat different types of diseases.
-Usually, if your vet suspects he's sick, she'll order a complete blood count to check his white blood cell count levels.
-If these levels are elevated, chances are he has some kind of infection or inflammatory condition, which his body is trying to fight off.
-Your vet can study these levels to determine just what that condition is.
+A pet's health relies on white blood cells and a good immune system.
+Your dog's body produces white blood cells to help combat different types of diseases.
+Usually, if your veterinarian suspects illness, they'll order a complete blood count to check your dog's white blood cell count levels in their blood stream.
+If these levels are elevated, chances are they have some kind of infection or inflammatory condition that their body is trying to fight off.
+Your veterinarian can study these levels to determine just what condition is affecting your dog's health.

-Leukocytosis is a condition in which your pup's bone marrow and lymph nodes produce more white blood cells than normal.
-Normal white blood cell values range from 4.0 to 15.5, according to veterinarian Ron Hines of the 2ndchance.info website.
-When reading his blood test results, note that the white blood cell count is measured as thousands of cells per cubic milliliter of blood.
-If your pup's levels are above 15.5, he may have some kind of infection or inflammatory problem causing his body to produce more white blood cells than usual.
-The blood test also will show the specific levels of each type of white blood cell, which can help your vet narrow the cause of his elevated white blood cells.
+Leukocytosis is a condition in which your dog's bone marrow and lymph nodes produce more white blood cells than normal.
+Normal white blood cell values range from 4.0 to 15.5.
+When reading blood test results, note that the white blood cell count is measured as thousands of cells per cubic milliliter of blood.

-Your pup's white blood cell count can become elevated if he's been taking certain medications.
-Cortecosteroids like prednisone can raise his white blood cell count, specifically his neutrophil values.
-If your pup is on any steroid medications, your vet will take this into account when interpreting his complete blood count results.
+Your dog's white blood cell count can become elevated if they've been taking certain medications.
+Cortecosteroids, like prednisone, can raise their white blood cell count, specifically neutrophil values.
+If your dog is on any steroid medications, your veterinarian will take this into account when interpreting complete blood count results.

 Your veterinarian will determine a treatment plan for the underlying cause of your dog's leukocytosis, which should bring their levels back down to the normal range.
 They will likely recommend a new blood test after your dog's condition is treated to determine whether or not the treatment is working.